-A stream inventory was conducted during the summer of 1995 on an unnamed tributary of Caspar Creek locally known and hereafter referred to as Middle Fork Caspar Creek.
+A stream inventory was conducted during the summer of 1995 on an unnamed tributary of Caspar Creek, locally known and hereafter referred to as South Fork Caspar Creek.
 The inventory was conducted in two parts: habitat inventory and biological inventory.
-The objective of the habitat inventory was to document the habitat available to anadromous salmonids in Middle Fork Caspar Creek.
+The objective of the habitat inventory was to document the habitat available to anadromous salmonids in South Fork Caspar Creek.
 The objective of the biological inventory was to document the presence and distribution of juvenile salmonid species.
-There is no known record of adult spawning surveys having been conducted on Middle Fork Caspar Creek.
+Spawner surveys have been conducted on South Fork Caspar Creek.
+Spawning survey results are available from the California Department of Fish and Game, Region 3 Office in Yountville, California.
+The United States Forest Service, Redwood Sciences Laboratory, in Arcata also has fisheries and large woody debris data available.